By Donna Cardillo, RN, MA, CSP, FAAN

 Talk it out, face to face.
 Meeting in person can be intimidating, but it is often the best way to go.
 Face-to-face communication is more effective than other forms because it allows for an active exchange of information.
 It gives you the opportunity to make use of the handshake, a smile, eye contact, hand gestures and other important body language.
 It also allows you to observe important nonverbal cues from the other party.
 Set aside time to meet with the person face-to-face at a mutually convenient time and place.
 When possible, meet on “neutral turf” rather than one of your offices so no one has the “home court” advantage.

-E-mail and letter writing should be avoided, if possible, to resolve conflict or to discuss sensitive topics, problems or hurt feelings.
+E-mail, social media messaging, and letter writing should be avoided, if possible, to resolve conflict or to discuss sensitive topics, problems or hurt feelings.
 It is too impersonal and indirect and increases the risk of miscommunication and misunderstanding.
 A phone call is the next best thing when in-person meetings aren’t possible.

 Use a mediator if necessary.
 If a situation is particularly volatile or troublesome and other efforts have not worked, you might invite a neutral third party, such as a supervisor, to act as a mediator if this is agreeable to all concerned.
 A mediator can remain objective, listen to both sides, and facilitate resolution and compromise.
 Be firm on your objectives; you’re there to resolve a conflict, not defeat an opponent.